oskarssylwan/column-gallery/README.md

 In the options.js file you can find options to alter the maximum column width as well as the minimum amount of columns to show.

 ## Non Intrusive
 The gallery is designed to be as non intrusive as possible.
 Meaning it wont alter the flow of the page outside of it's container.

-It is recommended to have the height of the container set to auto but you can however set it to be a fixed height since the images that would partially overflow or overflow completely wont render.
+The gallery is designed to take up as much height it needs to so it's recommended that the containers height is set to auto.
+The images won't overflow if you set the container to a fixed height, however, if you wish to do so it's recommended that you use the [Internet Explorer](https://github.com/oskarssylwan/image-gallery/tree/internet-explorer)   branch.

 The css classes are prefixed to prevent unwanted inheritance.

 ## Improvements
-There are a handful of performance improvements to be made.
-Currently every image load triggers a re-calculation of the total stack height in each column.
-This is to prevent images that are overflowing from displaying.

-The error information system is also a bit of a hack job and is in need of a more thought out implementation.
+The error information system is a bit of a hack job and is in need of a more thought out implementation.

-The current version of the gallery can't be repopulated, meaning it wont work to feed it data dynamically from a search input